CSE237SP2021/project-grocerysplit/README.md

 #### What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)
 - See section above on "How to Run the Program"

-### Iteration 3 - TBD
+### Iteration 3 - Additional Features and Fix ups
 - Add Taxes Feature and Tests
-- Option for user to add an additional item
+- Feature option for user to add an additional item
+- Added feature to edit an item
+- Cleaned up formatting

+#### What user stories were completed this iteration?
+- A user should be able to input a properly formatted grocery list file, access the grocery list, the amount each person owes (including tax), add item, and edit an item.
+#### Is there anything that you implemented but doesn't currently work?
-- UI
+- No
+#### What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)
+- See section above on "How to Run the Program"